95ulisse/rustybf/README.md

 For example, `[->++<]` sets the value of the cell to the right of the current one to twice the value of the current cell.

-The pattern can be extended to more complex constructs, like `[->++>+++<<<->]`, which modified the value of the two cells to the right and of the cell to the left.
+The pattern can be extended to more complex constructs, like `[->++>+++<<<->]`, which modifies the value of the two cells to the right and of the cell to the left.

 ```
 $ rustybf -O none print-instructions <(echo "[->++>+++<<<->]")